md81544/cmake_hello_world/README.md

 `brew install catch2`

+Install vscode extension `matepek.vscode-catch2-test-adapter`

+Make sure this is set in settings `"cmake.ctest.testExplorerIntegrationEnabled": false` otherwise you'll get CTest and Catch displayed in test explorer

 For use in VSCode.
 To select debug or release run "CMake: Select Configure Preset"

-If tests don't show up in the test explorer, ensure that `"cmake.ctest.testExplorerIntegrationEnabled": true` is set

 Might want to put tests in a separate subdirectory.